coodoo-workhorse/workhorse/README.md

 ### Logging

 An Execution can hold an own log.
-Workhorse provides functions to add log to an execution during the processing of a job.
+Workhorse provides methods to add log to an execution during the processing of a job.

 So the logs can be getted afterward.

-#### How to use

 These logs can be created in the context of the `doWork()` method of any Worker.

-Just call for example the function `logInfo(String message)` to add information's messages or `logError(String message)` to add error's messages.
+Just call for example the method `logInfo(String message)` to add information's messages or `logError(String message)` to add error's messages.

-#### Example
 In this example a Worker `GenerateStatisticsWorker` is created to generate statistics data from the database.

 ```java